Is a Business License Required to Flip Houses?

 “LLC formation can take as long as 3 months to go from filing to registration.”

 Despite the complexities of LLC formation, businesses have formed to help you through the process.
-Legalzoom is an excellent source of information for LLC formation, and they also offer a service to help you form an LLC in your state for an additional fee on top of state registration.
+LegalZoom is an excellent source of information for LLC formation, and they also offer a service to help you form an LLC in your state for an additional fee on top of state registration.
 If you’re especially busy but want to protect your assets with an LLC, this is an option worth pursuing.
 If you do choose to form an LLC with the help of a company like Legalzoom, be sure to check and make sure you’re not agreeing to any additional services that you haven’t specifically requested!

 Advantages of Foregoing an LLC